leavez/cocoapods-static-swift-framework/README.md

 NOTE: Static frameworks is still using framework, not static library.
 So don't forget to add `use_frameworks!`

+NOTE: From cocoapods 1.7, the generated resource bundle specified with `s.resource_bundle` in podspec, will not be copied to the .framework folder.
+It's a default behavior of cocoapods.

 ## About Static framework

 ### Why